PrincetonPoh/Telegram-Bot/README.md

     - 21 subscribed + same person as previous day posted again! (proves that the free bot timing out is not too big an issue!)
 - Day 4 (10blocks):
     - 29 subscribed + 3 new people posted to the channel
-...
 - Day 7:
     - 40+ users! :)
+- Day 16:
+    - 60+ users!

+# Moving forward
+16 days into launching Neighbourly 1.0: I have learned a lot through this project.
+Seeing actual users using the platform compelled me to think more about how to scale this.
+My number one issue will be how to demarcate groups.
+For example, there can be instances where the building right beside me belongs to another telegram channel.
+In the end, I will have to create many channels.
+Instead, I asked if there is a way I can have messages only sent to those within a **certain radius** of where I stay.
+Hence forth, Neighbourly2.0 is born!

+# Neighbourly 2.0
+Main Uncertainties:
+- Can a bot send messages privately to specific users?
+- Is there a way which I can blast my message out to only those 300m from me?
+- Will my current users stick to the older platform or switch over?
+- What are the limits of Heroku, Firebase realtime database and telegram api?
+How does this affect user experience?
+- How do I scale (commercialisation plan)?
+I will have the achieve critical mass everytime beyond certain radius distance

+Update: I have addressed the first 4 uncertainties and launched Neighourly2.0!
+I have joined a team to make this more successful and so will not be disclosing too much information.
+Do look out for us as we strive to create a better future for everyone.

-# Known problems/issues
+# Known minor problems/issues
-1. [resolved] Haven't coded the case where the telegram user has no username
-2. I am unable to reply text if the function is answering a callbackquery.
+1. (telegram api) I am unable to reply text if the function is answering a callbackquery.
 I am only able to edit existing text.
 This can be found in the what_food_r function inside main.py
 ```
 update.message.reply_text('testing message')    # this gives an error
 query.edit_message_text(text = '')              # this can only edit text
 ```
-3. If I wish to expand this, the problem of demarketing which block should be in which chat group is a challenge.
-- Only allow users within a fixed radius to receive posts.
-Will work on this in Neighbourly 2.0!
-4. Should have a way to verify credible users